Gdeterline/LSH-Based-Points-Density-Estimation-in-High-Dimensional-Embedding-Spaces/README.md

 The implementation of the LSH-based point density estimator was made in Python, leveraging libraries like NumPy for efficient numerical computations and collections for managing hash tables.
 The code is structured to allow easy integration into existing data processing pipelines and can handle large datasets efficiently.

+---

+## VII.
+License

+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

+---

+## VIII.
+Contact

+For any questions, suggestions, or contributions, please feel free to submit an issue or pull request on the GitHub repository.
+You can also reach out via [email](mailto:guillaumedt1001@gmail.com) or throuh my [LinkedIn](https://www.linkedin.com/in/guillaume-macquart-de-terline-a7b73430b) profile.
+Thank you for your interest in this project!
+I hope it provides a valuable tool for density estimation in high-dimensional embedding spaces.